Menu

 Why Can’t Creditors Collect a Debt From Me After Filing Bankruptcy?

 Generally, the moment you file a petition for Chapter 7 or Chapter 13, the bankruptcy court issues an automatic stay on dischargeable debts.
 This is an automatic court order issued upon the bankruptcy filing.
 During this time, a creditor can’t collect a “consumer debt” and must stop collection efforts.
-If collectors are in violation of this bankruptcy law, they could face legal action (including financial penalties).
+If creditor attempts to collect debts that have been discharged through bankruptcy continue, they could face legal action (including financial penalties).

-Under the Fair Debt Collection Practices Act (FDCPA), creditors are not allowed to harass a debtor (i.e., repetitive phone calls to annoy consumers, using abusive language, and more) before or after they file for bankruptcy.
+Under the Bankruptcy Automatic Stay and the Fair Debt Collection Practices Act (FDCPA), creditors are not allowed to harass a debtor (i.e., repetitive phone calls to annoy consumers, using abusive language, and more) before or after they file for bankruptcy.
 If you’ve already filed for bankruptcy and received a discharge order, but your creditors are still pursuing collection activity on discharged debts and/or harassing you, you may be entitled to compensation.

 Contact Ziegler Diamond Law today to speak with an experienced Florida consumer protection attorney.
 Continue reading to learn more about creditor harassment limits under the FDCPA and the federal bankruptcy code.